d-krupke/cpsat-primer/README.md

 solution and pick the best one.
 However, making each neighbor solution takes time, limiting how many you can examine.

-Enter Large Neighborhood Search (LNS).
-Instead of making individual neighbor solutions one by one, LNS sets up a "mini-problem".
-This mini-problem allows us to tweak some parts of the existing solution.
-Often, this involves randomly selecting some variables and resetting them.
-Then the mini-problem aims to find the best new values for these reset variables, given the rest of the current solution.
-To do this, we can use CP-SAT, which efficiently finds the optimal new values for us.
-This process of wiping out and reassigning values is sometimes called "destroy and repair."
+Large Neighborhood Search (LNS) offers a more efficient approach.
+Instead of generating neighbors one by one, LNS formulates a "mini-problem" that modifies parts of the current solution.
+This often involves randomly selecting some variables, resetting them, and using CP-SAT (or a similar tool) to find the optimal new values within the context of the remaining solution.
+This method, known as "destroy and repair," allows for a broader exploration of neighbor solutions without constructing each one individually.

-The advantage?
-LNS can explore a much bigger range of neighbor solutions without having to make them one at a time.

-What's more, LNS can easily be mixed with other methods like genetic algorithms.
+Moreover, LNS can easily be mixed with other methods like genetic algorithms.
 If you are already using a genetic algorithm, you could supercharge it by applying CP-SAT to find the best possible crossover of two or more existing solutions.
-It's like genetic engineering, but without any ethical worries!
+It is like genetic engineering, but without any ethical worries!

 When looking into the logs of CP-SAT, you may notice that it uses LNS itself to find better solutions.